iberatkaya/notes-server/README.md

 # Notes Server

-Notes Server is a REST API built with Express.js and MongoDB.
+Notes Server is a REST API built with Express.js and MongoDB using TypeScript.

 ## Table of contents